getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/11.templates-and-branding/doc.md

 ### The plain layout

 A campaign or automation email set to **Plain** leaves out the header, the card and the branding: white ground and your message, with the unsubscribe footer below.
-The **Footer Text** and **Postal Address** belong to the branded layout, so a plain email does not carry them; put your address in the message itself if you send plain campaigns.
+The **Footer Text** and **Postal Address** are still printed under that footer, and at the end of the plain-text part of every email, because the address is expected in every message.

 ## Templates